Zachary-Levesque/Quantum-Math-Quest/README.md

 Quantum randomness (simulated or derived from Qiskit backends) introduces variability in question selection, ensuring replayability.

 Some gameplay features depend on quantum measurement outcomes, adding unpredictability and fairness.
+This is a great approach that uses less computing power then traditional computing.

 3) Gamification Layer: